Maintaining areas of flower- and fungi-rich grassland is a very high priority across the UK for the conservation of native wildflowers and insects.

 A few weeks after cutting and baling, the grasslands may be aftermath grazed.
 Livestock help break up matted vegetation and push seeds into the soil.
 Grazing will also help reduce grass growth, allowing light to get to the ground to help seed germination

 The types of animals and levels of grazing vary for each type of grassland.
-Grazing may be extensive with lower numbers of livestock for a longer period of time, or pulse or mob grazing using a smaller number for a short intensive burst of grazing.
+Grazing may be extensive with lower numbers of livestock for a longer period of time, or pulse or mob grazing using a larger number for a short intensive burst of grazing.
 The aim is to reduce the height of the vegetation to 2-10 cm, with patches of varying heights across the grassland.

 If the weather is wet, livestock may poach the field with their hooves.
 Some bare ground is beneficial as it creates small gaps between plants where seeds can germinate.
 However, heavy poaching can cause damage, particularly compaction which can increase weeds.
 Livestock should be removed if there is very wet weather or if poaching in gateways or along fence lines starts to become apparent.